This is a comparison blog post of Fabfilter Vs iZotope. If you are going to purchase one of them, first read this carefully.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we recommended.
 Read more about Affiliate disclosure here.

-If someone said it 10 years ago, I would admit.
+If someone said it 10 years ago, I would admit it.
 But today the recording technology is way more sophisticated than earlier.

 Today audio software and plugins are capable of producing industry-class audio.